How is the calculation made for excess travel for mileage?

 The mileage costs that may be paid under these circumstances is the mileage from home to the place of work less 17 miles.
 Trainees are not eligible for reimbursement of mileage costs for the first 17 miles of their journey as this is not defined as ‘excess travel’.
 Thus a journey of 20 miles would be eligible for 3 miles excess each way.

 Please note that all mileage calculations are made using RAC route planner by selecting shortest route.
-Mileage costs are payable at the reserve/PTR rate, which is currently 28p per mile.
+Mileage costs are payable at the reserve/PTR rate, which is 30p per mile from 1st January 2023.

 Trainees appointed to single-site training programmes are not eligible to claim excess mileage as they are expected to live within a reasonable commute (less than 20 miles) of the place of work.